RJHFMSTR/THORIN/docs/docs/installation/required_libraries.md

 ### Boost
-As SHAPEIT5 only requires few of the boost libraries, we'll build the smallest possible boost build, without requiring root privileges.
+As THORIN only requires few of the boost libraries, we'll build the smallest possible boost build, without requiring root privileges.
 Please refer to the [Boost installation instructions](https://www.boost.org/doc/libs/1_73_0/more/getting_started/unix-variants.html#easy-build-and-install) for complete details.
-Here we provide a basic script to the minimal build of Boost v1.73.0 required to run SHAPEIT5:
+Here we provide a basic script to the minimal build of Boost v1.73.0 required to run THORIN:

 <div class="code-example" markdown="1">
 ```bash